allegory-software/allegory-sdk/WIDGETS.md

 Lastly there's a bunch of **layouting widgets** geared towards split-screen-style layouts, like tabs and split-views.

-All navigation widgets as well as the single-value widgets are model-driven The **navigation widget** (be it a grid, a list or a headless nav) holds the data, and one or more value widgets are then bound to the nav widget so changes made on a cell by one widget are reflected instantly in other widgets.
+All navigation widgets, as well as the single-value widgets are model-driven The **navigation widget** (be it a grid, a list or a headless nav) holds the data, and one or more value widgets are then bound to the nav widget so changes made on a cell by one widget are reflected instantly in other widgets.
 The nav widget then gathers the changes made to one or more rows/cells and can push them to a server.

-## Docs / Demo
+## Docs & Demo

-Like usual, docs are in the code but there's also a [demo (dev branch)].
+As usual, docs are in the code but there's also a [demo (dev branch)] which serves as a showcase of all the available widgets and their features, a quick reference on how to instantiate the widgets and what the options are, and as a testbed for development and finding bugs.

+I've also started working on a guide on [how to make widgets][making-widgets].

 [demo (dev branch)]: https://raw.githack.com/allegory-software/allegory-sdk/dev/tests/www/widgets-demo.html
+[making-widgets]: MAKING-WIDGETS.md

 ## Installation